 Why is there the PIC/S model scheme?

-What is the difference to customer audits?
+What is the difference between customer audits?

 Further forms of operational inspections